jusauvage/justinesauvage/content/publication/paper-2024/index.md

 ---
-title: 'Foundations for Cryptographic Reductions in {CCSA} Logics'
+title: 'Foundations for Cryptographic Reductions in CCSA Logics'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here